When you book an appointment with me, you are asking me to critique your work. In exchange, you are offering to do exactly the same thing for me.

 Option 5 – Line Editing

-Sentence- and paragraph-level analysis focused on readability, clarity, and flow.
-Unlike Options 1 through 4, in which issues are merely flagged, Option 5 requires the reader to suggest corrections.
+This option offers sentence- and paragraph-level analysis focused on readability, clarity, and flow.
+Unlike Options 1 through 4, in which issues are merely flagged, Option 5 requires the critique partner to suggest corrections.

 While I am happy to exchange line edits, I do so clearly stating that I am doing it as a critique partner and not as a professional editor.